 Comprehensive Medication Review

-- 30-minute visit between an MTM Pharmacist
+- 20-minute visit with an MTM Pharmacist

 - A Pharmacist will perform a review of all member medications (including prescription, over-the-counter(OTC) medications, herbal therapies, and dietary supplements) and medical conditions to determine if there are any drug therapy issues

 - If needed, the Pharmacist will work with the member’s provider to resolve any issues identified as part of the review

 - Within 14 days following the Comprehensive Medication Review, the Pharmacist will mail the member a Personal Medication List and a Medication Action Plan.
 The Personal Medication list summarizes their medication history.
 The Medication Action Plan summarizes any clinical concerns that were identified.
 Information may also be mailed to the member’s provider, based upon opportunities for medication therapy improvement..

 The Pharmacist will offer ways to manage your conditions with the drugs you take.
 If more information is needed, the Pharmacist may contact your prescribing provider.
 The review takes about 20 minutes and is usually offered once each year — if you qualify.
 At the end of your discussion, the Pharmacist will provide you a Personal Medication List with the medications you discussed during your review.

 You will also receive a Medication Action Plan.
 Your plan may include suggestions from the pharmacist for you and your provider to discuss during your next doctor visit.

 Here is an example of the Personal Medication List that you’ll walk through as a part of the program.

 In addition, once every three months Bright HealthCare and our partners will perform a “Targeted Review” of the member’s medications.
 After each review, Bright HealthCare may contact the member’s provider with suggestions about medications that may be safer or a better alternative to the current therapy.
 As always, medications won’t change unless the member and their provider decide to change them.